Changes to an RTOs registration can be done at any time during your registration period. Changes that can be made are as follows.

-The below flowchart provides further details of the process for an amendment to registration application.
+The below flowchart and webinar provides further details of the process for an amendment to registration application.

-For further information about the audit process for amendment to registration applications please see the TAC Audits page at the following link: TAC Audits.(opens in new window)
+For further information about the audit process for amendment to registration applications please see the TAC Audits page and the:

 Delivery of Skills Sets